dirigible-io/dirigible-io.github.io/help/faq.md

 * Perfect match to Dynamic Applications - built for change

-* „Can interpret (rather than compile) the execution of tasks“
+* Can interpret (rather than compile) the execution of tasks

 * Existing smooth integration within the web servers